List of places of worship in Tandridge District: Other denominations

 Dormansland Baptist Church is within the Tonbridge Network of the South Eastern Baptist Association, and Godstone Baptist Church is part of that organisation's Gatwick Network.
-The three Methodist churches in the district—at Caterham, Hurst Green and Warlingham—are part of the seven-church Purley Methodist Circuit.
+The two Methodist churches in the district, at Caterham and Warlingham, are part of the seven-church Purley Methodist Circuit.
+The former Hurst Green Methodist Church was also in this circuit until its closure.
 The Southern Synod, one of 13 synods of the United Reformed Church in the United Kingdom, administers the United Reformed churches at Caterham and Oxted.
 Smallfield Evangelical Church is a member of the Fellowship of Independent Evangelical Churches (FIEC), a pastoral and administrative network of about 500 churches with an evangelical outlook, and of Affinity (formerly the British Evangelical Council), a network of conservative Evangelical congregations throughout Great Britain.
 Caterham Community Church, Dormansland Baptist Church, Godstone Baptist Church, King's Church at Oxted, Oakhall Church and Whyteleafe United Free Church maintain links with the Evangelical Alliance.
 Caterham Community Church is also part of the Congregational Federation, an association of independent Congregational churches in Great Britain.
 The federation came into existence in 1972 when the Congregational Church in England and Wales merged with several other denominations to form the United Reformed Church.
 Certain congregations wanted to remain independent of this, and instead joined the Congregational Federation.
 As of January 2021 there were 235 churches in the Federation.
 Oakhall Church, also in Caterham, is one of 11 churches in the South East region of Partnership UK, a charitable incorporated organisation which acts as a support network for independent and self-governing churches.